16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 Potpourri is a mixture of dried flower petals, herbs and spices that spread a pleasant scent in the room.
 You can make your own or even get mixed variants of potpourri in stores.

 These can be easily customized to the scent you prefer, based on the items you use.
-Just add them all to a lovely bowl, leave them on your coffee table and you’ll have the room smelling heavenly within minutes!
+Just add them all to a lovely bowl, leave them on your coffee table or coffee table alternatives and you’ll have the room smelling heavenly within minutes!

 Slow Cooker Potpourri